You will learn: how to use the ArcGIS API for Python to programmatically change the sharing settings for your layers.

 Retrieve the feature layer collection item from the list of results.

-Check the current sharing permissions of the layer.
+Check the current sharing permissions of the layer by visiting its URL,

 Update the sharing permissions of the layer so that it's available to everyone.

 Check the feature layer URL that the permissions have been updated.